News | Sign Up | A LEVER FOR SCALE

 State Budget Rules:4

 Missouri uses an annual budget.
 The legislature is not required to pass a balanced budget, nor is the governor required to sign one.
-Deficits may be carried over into the following year.
-However, the governor must submit a balanced budget, and own-source revenue and debt must meet or exceed expenditures.
+The governor is responsible for withholding appropriated funds if revenues are inadequate to meet appropriation levels.
 Missouri further limits annual revenue growth with a budget rule based on personal income growth.
 This is a binding rule and requires a vote of the people to override it.
-A two-thirds supermajority is also required for legislation that raises taxes.
+If revenue from increased taxes or fees exceeds a certain threshold, a public vote is required before the increase in taxes or fees takes effect.
+There are exceptions and special procedures for emergencies..
 The state also limits total authorized debt incurred by the state.

 Permanent State Funding Stream Dedicated to Early Childhood: Yes